eman225511/RustPlusLEDv2/SETUP.md

 ## Troubleshooting

 ### "ERROR: Telegram bot token or chat ID not set!"
-- Make sure you've entered both the bot token and chat ID in the app
+- Make sure you've entered both the bot token and channel ID in the app
 - Verify you copied them correctly (no extra spaces)
+- Channel ID must start with -100 (e.g., -1001234567890)

 ### "Telegram error" messages
 - Verify your bot token is correct
-- Make sure you started a conversation with your bot in Telegram
+- Make sure your bot is an administrator in the channel
+- Make sure @IFTTT bot is also an administrator in the channel
-- Check that your chat ID is correct
+- Check that your channel ID is correct and starts with -100

 ### IFTTT applet not triggering
 - Check that your Rust+ alarm is properly configured in-game
 - Verify the IFTTT applet is enabled (toggle it off and on)
 - Make sure IFTTT is connected to your Telegram account
+- Verify @IFTTT bot has "Post Messages" permission in your channel
 - Check IFTTT activity log to see if the applet is running

 ### Govee API issues